devflowinc/trieve-rust-client/docs/OrganizationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## get_organization_by_id
+## get_organization

-> models::Organization get_organization_by_id(tr_organization, organization_id)
+> models::Organization get_organization(tr_organization, organization_id)
 Get Organization

-Get Organization  Fetch the details of an organization by its id.
-The auth'ed user must be an admin or owner of the organization to fetch it.
+Fetch the details of an organization by its id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters